Montana-Media-Arts/460_GameEngines-Fall2022/modules/week-11/_posts/2017-03-10-conclusions.md

 # Weekly Conclusions

-This week we worked on Minecraft for ATG/Cognizant
+This week we continued to work on Unreal Engine.